mvolkmann/blog/src/alpine.md

 Developers must remember to check the console.
 No error is flagged for referring to an undefined variable.

+Moving some of the JavaScript code into functions defined in a `script` tag and calling those functions from Alpine directive values enables seeing more errors in a code editor before opening a page in a web browser.

 On initial page load Alpine crawls the DOM looking for directive attributes and configures everything that is needed to update the DOM when data changes.
 It uses {% aTargetBlank